syncfusion-content/javascript-docs/js/PivotChart/OLAP-Connectivity.md

 N> In this example, “PivotChartDemo” indicates the name and root namespace of the Web Application created in Visual Studio IDE and “OlapService” indicates the name of the WCF service created.

-Now, PivotChart is rendered with Customer Count over a period of fiscal years across different customer geographic locations.
+Now, pivot chart is rendered with Customer Count over a period of fiscal years across different customer geographic locations.

 ![](OLAP-Connectivity_images/ServerModeWCF.png)